LSHSTH002-git/PythonGambling/README.md

 ### Responsible Gaming

-We acknowledge the importance of responsible gaming and prioritize user experience over reckless gambling.
+I acknowledge the importance of responsible gaming and prioritize user experience over reckless gambling.
 Our implementation seeks to provide an entertaining and engaging experience while discouraging unhealthy gambling habits.

-## Next Steps

-As part of the two-week timeframe, the following tasks should be completed:

-- Implement the logic for number guessing and feedback mechanisms.
-- Integrate LED blinking and buzzer ringing based on user guesses.
-- Test the implementation on the target hardware (Raspberry Pi 0).

 ## Resources